-First things first, PURCHASE THE EBOOK HERE* OR THE PAPERBACK HERE.* You know you want to…
+First things first, PURCHASE THE EBOOK ON AMAZON HERE* OR THE PAPERBACK ON AMAZON HERE.*, or PURCHASE THE BOOK FROM BARNES AND NOBLE HERE.
+You know you want to…

 If this letter was part of an inspirational movie, I’m sure I would be saying a heartfelt thank you.
 Dramatic music would play whilst I’d gush about how becoming ill changed my life for the better and helped me discover more about myself as a person, whilst I waltzed off into the sunset with a handsome prince and some kind of small fortune due to a dramatic plot twist.